Acid Reflux Treatment

 - Barrett’s oesophagus, a condition in which the tissue lining the oesophagus is replaced by tissue similar to the lining of the intestine.
 A small number of people with Barrett’s oesophagus develop a rare type of cancer of the oesophagus

 In our Acid Reflux treatment, we diagnose and address the underlying issues causing it.
+We also address any IBS symptoms that often accompany this condition.

 If you are interested in this natural treatment for acid refluxContact Deborah’s Medical Secretary for an appointment